-Transfers to Homeowners
+Sales of Houses to Homeowners

-Transfers to homeowners are recorded at the gross amount of payments to be received over the lives of the mortgages.
+Sales of houses to homeowners are recorded at the gross amount of payments to be received over the lives of the mortgages.
 Non-interest bearing mortgages have been discounted at various rates ranging from 6.0% to 9.0% based upon prevailing market rates for disadvantaged loans at the inception of the mortgages.
 Discounts are amortized using the effective interest method over the lives of the mortgages.